su8/kurger/README.md

 Before the actual conversion, users will be able to set the resolution of the output image, as well as to specify the pages they want to convert.
 The software can convert multiple PDF pages at once, into multiple images, with a single mouse click.

+**kurger_cli.cpp** is command line interface version that wokrs in linux, bsd and windows like it's GUI version.

 ## Installation

 This is the **Qt6/5** version of https://github.com/su8/pdf2img-c.
 Look at the bottom if you want to use the program on **Linux/\*BSD**.
 If on **Windows** you'll need to download and install Qt - [Qt installer](https://www.qt.io/cs/c/?cta_guid=074ddad0-fdef-4e53-8aa8-5e8a876d6ab4&signature=AAH58kEJJxpduKtfibJ40aRNSB4V5QaI1A&pageId=12602948080&placement_guid=99d9dd4f-5681-48d2-b096-470725510d34&click=559deaff-10e4-44a7-a78c-ef8b98f3c31a&hsutk=&canon=https%3A%2F%2Fwww.qt.io%2Fdownload-open-source&portal_id=149513&redirect_url=APefjpGq5H2gLEy0rkYfu04Stc7zjmm0KqS_XaAVoOUeI1pUOzGQZgD_zg87kf-KWNMA8LagnlFie8sOAzzTMW8z48C4QlIP08Ykoqpk2QaLznoki0aaOBah-YfMzg2wugOl_TcZQF2S) and install Qt **manually** from the GUI installer.